PaddlePaddle/PaddleClas/docs/en/PULC/PULC_code_exists_en.md

 ## 1. Introduction

-This case provides a way for users to quickly build a lightweight, high-precision and practical classification model of AD code(Here the definition of AD code includes: QR code, bar code, small program code) exists using PaddleClas PULC (Practical Ultra Lightweight image Classification).
+This case provides a way for users to quickly build a lightweight, high-precision and practical classification model of AD code(Here the definition of AD code includes: QR code, bar code, mini apps code) exists using PaddleClas PULC (Practical Ultra Lightweight image Classification).
 The model can be widely used in live broadcast scenarios, audit scenarios, massive data filtering scenarios, etc.

 The following table lists the relevant indicators of the model.
 The first two lines means that using SwinTransformer_tiny and MobileNetV3_small_x0_35 as the backbone to training.
 The third to sixth lines means that the backbone is replaced by PPLCNet, additional use of EDA strategy and additional use of EDA strategy and SKL-UGI knowledge distillation strategy.